All Episodes

 So I don't know what those methods will be beyond his tweeting.

-But one thing, excuse me, one thing Trump does, the minute something's out there about him it's not true, he blows it up.
+But one thing, excuse me, one thing Trump does, the minute something's out there about him, it's not true, he blows it up.

 He reacts to it.

-Nobody's saying it, we're gonna do it.
+Nobody's saying it.

-You know, and people, all right, right on.
+You know, people, all right, right on.

 Right.